by-jp/www.byjp.me/content/bookmarks/bullshit-not-hallucination.md

 ---

-> we call bullshit on ChatGPT.
+> at minimum, the outputs of LLMs like ChatGPT are soft bullshit:

+I am fully convinced by the arguments for this put forward in this paper; so I’ll be referring to erroneous LLM output as ~hallucination~ bullshit from now on.

 ---

 > ChatGPT may indeed produce hard bullshit: if we view it as having intentions (for example, in virtue of how it is designed), then the fact that it is designed to give the impression of concern for truth qualifies it as attempting to mislead the audience about its aims, goals, or agenda.

+---

+> we call bullshit on ChatGPT.

 ---